aubreyrjones/mutagen/README.md

 The build will create a bunch of intermediary files in the `build` directory.
 You can ignore these.

-The complete PDF playbooks are created in `playbook_output`, with the electronic tracker teplates in a subdirectory.
+The complete PDF playbooks are created in `playbook_output`.

+For playbooks including Mutagen Markup, the electronic playbook is included as an internal attachment to each PDF file.
+"Magic" PDFs like this are identified with `.mutagen.pdf` as the suffix.
+Players upload the PDF playbook directly to the online character tracker app to create a character.
+You don't need to involve me.
+Thiss is one of the major benefits of the Mutagen system.

+The document builder also creates a `tracker_templates.zip` file including all the electronic playbooks as raw files.
+You can send me that file if you'd like your playbooks included in the [the character creation list](https://www.mutagenrpg/all) on the main website.

 Errors might be a bit cryptic right now.
 Sorry. :( Usually they're related to formatting paragraphs or write-in fields.
 Look for the